jweisman/alma-loris-docker/readme.md

 The Alma Resolver (`AlmaS3Resolver`) includes the following logic:
+* Receives as the identifier [JWT token](http://jwt.io/)
+  * The token is `RS256` signed with an Alma private key and validated with with the public key in `keyfile-pub.pem`.
-* Receives as the identifier [JWT token](http://jwt.io/) ** The payload includes the following properties:
+  * The payload includes the following properties:
 ```
     {
         "region": region,